wyz12311/A-method-for-predicting-tooth-profile-error-and-quality-loss-/Readme.txt

-This code is only used a method for predicting tooth profile error and quality loss considering the coupled effects of static and dynamic errors
+This code is only used for the research of tooth profile error and quality loss prediction methods considering the coupled influence of static error and dynamic error